jrnl-org/jrnl/docs/recipes.md

 jrnl @fixed -starred -n 10 -to "jan 2013" --short
 ```

-To get a short summary of the 10 most recent, favourited entries before
+To get a short summary of the 10 most recent, favourite entries before
 January 1, 2013 that are tagged with `@fixed`.

 ### Statistics